netmet1/constellation_nodectl/README.md

                       Start Completed - Service is up
                       Shutdown - Service is down

+    -p | - required parameter for several commands issue the -p with the name of the profile following the -p flag
+                Requires -p:
+                    - status
+                    - join
+                    - leave
+                    - count
+                    - find
+                    - peers
+                    - check_connection
+                    - check_source_connection

     start   | - start node services on Node

     stop    | - stop node services on Node